MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/ftir.md

 * Any non-hazardous solid, semi-solid, powder, paste, and liquid materials
 * Solvents needed to clean a sample off the instrument must also be non-hazardous
-* Molecules must absorb IR radiation and transition to excited vibrational state
+* Only sensitive to molecules that absorb IR radiation and transition to excited vibrational state
 * Complementary information to Raman spectroscopy, often

 _**If you have any questions about whether a material is appropriate to characterize in the Breakerspace, please ask before bringing it to the lab.**_